Julián Candia, Ph.D.

 Dr. Candia's research interests are focused on the development and application of analysis tools to provide new insight into biological processes relevant to human health.
 In particular, the availability of high-throughput, multiparametric datasets presents unique opportunities--and challenges--for the development of novel cross-disciplinary tools and frameworks.
 In this context, his goal is to apply his expertise at the crossroads of bioinformatics, machine learning, network science, and statistical physics to contribute innovative ideas to key problems in biomedical research.

-Dr. Candia is currently a Staff Scientist at the Longitudinal Studies Section of the Translational Gerontology Branch at the National Institute on Aging.
+Dr. Candia is currently a Staff Scientist at the Longitudinal Studies Section of the Translational Gerontology Branch at the National Institute on Aging (Baltimore, MD).
 Previously, he was part of a CCR basic/translational research program aimed at uncovering the molecular underpinnings of liver carcinogenesis and their clinical applications towards personalized cancer medicine.

 Areas of Expertise